When are Google data useful to nowcast GDP? An approach via pre-selection and shrinkage: Theoretical Properties

-} \end{tr} The theorem is stated in terms of conditional probability given covariates $X$ and selected model $\wh M$.
-We could eliminate the conditioning on $X$ by adding an assumption about boundedness of the second moment of each component of $X$.
-As discussed below Theorem \ref{tr:sure:screening:property}, $P(M^* \subset \wh M) \rightarrow 1$ under some conditions (and so is the probability of $\{\wh M \supseteq M^*\}$).
-We remark that on the event $\{\wh M \subset M^*\}$, instead, we get a bias term given by $\|\beta_{*,M^*\setminus\wh M}\|_{2,T}$.
-This is intuitive since the second-step Ridge estimator is always biased for the components in $M^*\setminus \wh M$.\\ The next corollary establishes an upper bound for the Euclidean norm of $(\wh\beta - \beta_*)$. \begin{cor}[Coefficient estimation] Suppose that Assumptions \ref{Ass:1} \textit{(i)}-\textit{(ii)} and \ref{Ass:3} are satisfied and that $\varepsilon_t|X_t$ is Gaussian.
+} \end{tr} As noted in the discussion following Theorem \ref{tr:sure:screening:property}, $P(M^* \subset \wh M) \rightarrow 1$ under some conditions (and so is the probability of $\{M^*\subseteq \wh M \}$).
+We remark that on the event $\{M^*\nsubseteq \wh M\}$, instead, we get a bias term given by $\|\beta_{*,M^*\setminus\wh M}\|_{2,T}$, which is intuitive because the second-step Ridge estimator is always biased for the components in $M^*\setminus \wh M$.\\ The next corollary establishes an upper bound for the Euclidean norm of $(\wh\beta - \beta_*)$. \begin{cor}[Coefficient estimation] Suppose that Assumptions \ref{Ass:1} \textit{(i)}--\textit{(ii)} and \ref{Ass:3} are satisfied and that $\varepsilon_t|X_t$ is Gaussian.
 Let $\wh M$ be the model selected in the first step.
-Let $\wh \beta$ be the Ridge estimator defined in \eqref{Ridge:after:preselection}.
-Then, for every $\epsilon > 0$, there is a constant $K_{\epsilon}$ independent of $T$ such that with $P_{X}$-probability at least $1 - \epsilon$, {
+Let $\wh \beta$ be the Ridge estimator defined in equation \eqref{Ridge:after:preselection}.
+Then, for every $\epsilon > 0$, there is a constant $K_{\epsilon}$ independent of $T$ such that with probability at least $1 - \epsilon$, {